-Silicon Salon 4 is planned for May 3, 2023.
-Future Silicon Salons are tentatively scheduled for July 26 and October 25.
+Silicon Salon 5 is tentatively scheduled for October 25.
 Propose a presentation now!

-The Silicon Salon is returning on a quarterly basis, with virtual workshops scheduled for January (completed), May, July, and October of this year.
-We will be bringing together digital wallet developers, semiconductor manufacturers, and academics.
+One more Silicon Salons is scheduled in 2023, for October.
+We will be continuing to bring together digital wallet developers, semiconductor manufacturers, and academics.
 Our ultimate objective: to ensure that the next generation of cryptographic semiconductors meets everyones’ needs, advancing the entire cryptography industry.
 You can keep up to date with this and future Salons by signing up for the Silicon Salon announcement list.

 We want you to make a presentation about your unique experiences in the field, whether you’re producing semiconductors with an eye toward cryptography support, working on digital-asset wallets, or researching and publishing about cryptographic capabilities.
 We want to highlight cutting-edge research, innovative technologies, and real-world applications that are shaping the future of silicon-based security architectures.